flipz357/smatchpp/README.md

 ### Evaluating other kinds of graphs

-For evaluating other kinds of graphs, use `-graph_type generic` to peform some minimal generic standardization (e.g., lower-casing of node labels).
+For evaluating other kinds of graphs, use `-graph_type generic` to perform some minimal generic standardization (e.g., lower-casing of node labels).
 Or remove the flag, to perform no graph pre-processing at all.

 ### Using hill-climber (⚠️)